 Reaching 1,379 metres in altitude, Mt Salève overlooks Geneva and offers stunning views of the Alps and the Jura.
 Take the cable car to the summit to enjoy great views and get a taste of what is to come during your holidays in Haute-Savoie.
 Here, amongst the mountain landscapes and unspoilt nature, sits La Colombière Campsite.

-Those who enjoy hiking and outdoor sports will love the many marked walking and mountain biking trails.
+Those who enjoy hiking and outdoor sports will love the many marked walking and mountain biking trails, without forgetting road bike enthusiasts.

 Below the link of the association of trails of Neydens which offers several routes from the campsite.